How Can I Increase My Hindmilk?

 Does Hind Milk Make Babies Sleepy?

 Yes, in a way, hindmilk does make a baby sleepy.
-Just like eating a big meal will make you feel lazy and sleepy.
+Just like eating a big meal will make you feel lazy and tired.
 Is hindmilk more filling?
 Yes, hIndmilk is rich and creamy and helps to satisfy your baby's hunger.

 Is Hindmilk Better Than Foremilk?